 LOW CARBON FERRO CHROME

 Low carbon ferro chrome (LC Fe Cr) is an alloy composed primarily of chromium and iron, with a reduced carbon content compared to standard ferro chrome.
-It’s produced by the reduction of chromite ore in electric arc furnaces, using a controlled environment to limit carbon levels.
+It’s produced by the reduction of chromite ore, using a controlled environment to limit carbon levels.

 Typically contains less than 0.1% carbon, making it suitable for applications where high carbon levels would be detrimental, such as in stainless steel production.